 Diabetes mellitus and hypertension

-The guidance regarding combination treatment of systemic hypertension has been updated (1):
+The guidance regarding the diagnosis of systemic hypertension has been updated to (1):

 BP targets in adults: